cifres/AI-UTTT-V2/README.md

 5. Aggregate data and track win-rate iterations versus the AI to determine how tweaks affect its relative strength.

 *Feel free to provide suggestions.* :)

-## General Information and Strategy
-Ultimate Tic Tac Toe (UTTT) is a complex variant of the traditional Tic Tac Toe that requires strategic depth due to its additional layer of gameplay.
-Here are some strategies that might help you win at UTTT:

- - Center Control: Try to take control of the central squares of the main board as well as the central mini-boards.
-The central positions are advantageous because they allow more opportunities to create a line.

-- Force Plays: Make moves that force your opponent to play in a particular mini-board where you can set up a win.
-This is a key strategy in UTTT and involves thinking several moves ahead.

-- Two-Way Wins: Attempt to create scenarios where you have two potential ways to win in a mini-board, forcing the opponent to block one and allowing you to win with the other.

-- Defensive Play: Always be on the lookout for moves that might give your opponent a two-way win and block them.
-Sometimes playing defensively and blocking your opponent can be as important as trying to win a mini-board.

-- Corner Play: Occupying corners can be a strategic move because each corner square is part of three potential winning lines (vertical, horizontal, and diagonal).

-- Plan B: Always have a fallback plan.
-If you are sent to a mini-board where you cannot win, try to position yourself to be sent to a favorable mini-board next or to at least block your opponent.

-- Randomness: In the early game, it might be beneficial to play in such a way that the board stays open and your moves are less predictable.
-This can make it harder for your opponent to plan — though the same can apply to you, so be mindful.

-- Avoiding Draws: Be cautious about winning a mini-board that could lead to a draw in the main board.
-Sometimes not winning a mini-board immediately can be strategic.

-- Remember, each move in UTTT not only affects the mini-board you're playing in but also determines which mini-board your opponent must play in next.
-This "send" mechanic is crucial and should always be considered before making a move.

-- Lastly, practice different scenarios.
-UTTT has a much larger state space than traditional Tic Tac Toe, and the best way to get better is to play multiple games and learn from each outcome.